Reduce bird injury and mortality from in-flight collisions with buildings.

-- A copy of the post-construction monitoring plan
+- A copy of the initial monitoring plan

-- Provide records of all collisions during the Performance Period.
+- Records of all collisions during the Performance Period.
 Include the location, date, and approximate time of day for each collision.

 - Plan(s) and/or elevation(s) depicting the location of all temporary and permanent materials and shading/screening devices used to retrofit the building façade in response to the results of the monitoring plan.

-- Applicable specification details on all temporary and permanent materials and shading/screening devices used to retrofit the building façade in response to the results of the monitoring plan.
+- Applicable specification details on all materials and shading/screening devices used to retrofit the building façade in response to the results of the monitoring plan.